-It is necessary to disclose all information as stated in your vetting application.
-Failure to disclose relevant circumstances or information is likely in itself to be regarded as evidence of unreliability and will be taken into account when assessing your suitability.
+It is important to disclose all information requested in your vetting application.
+Failure to disclose relevant circumstances or information can be regarded as evidence of unreliability and will be taken into account when assessing your suitability.

 Risk Management Agreements

 As part of the vetting process there may be occasion you will be asked to enter into a Risk Management Agreement (RMA).
 These agreements are designed to help mitigate against the identified risk created by your personal circumstances.
 Failure to agree to an RMA may result in your vetting being discontinued.